-The TOE subject of this report is Oracle Database 11g Enterprise Edition with Oracle Database Vault, Release 11.1.0.7 with Critical Patch Updates up to and including July 2009.
+The TOE subject of this report is Oracle Database 11g Release 2 Standard Edition and Standard Edition 1.
 The conditions set by the documents [6] (the Security Target) and [9] (the evaluated configuration guide) have to be met in order to result in an evaluated configuration of the TOE.